-The sole activity of Affinity Water Finance PLC ('the company') is to raise finance on behalf of its immediate parent undertaking, Affinity Water Limited.
-The company was incorporated to substitute Affinity Water Programme Finance Limited, a fellow Affinity Water group company registered in the Cayman Islands, with a UK registered entity.
+The sole activity of Affinity Water Finance (2004) PLC ('the company') is to raise finance on behalf of its immediate parent undertaking, Affinity Water Limited.

 The company is a private company limited by shares and is incorporated and domiciled in England.
 The address of its registered office is Tamblin Way, Hatfield, Hertfordshire, AL10 9EZ.